celestiaorg/celestia-node/docs/adr/adr-012-daser-parallelization.md

 ```

 Based on basic experiment results, values higher than 16 don’t bring much benefit.
 At the same time, increased parallelization comes with a cost of higher memory consumption.
-Future improvements will discussed later and are out of scope of this ADR.
+Future improvements will be discussed later and are out of the scope of this ADR.

 ## Status